bagisto-europe/currencies/README.md

 With the help of this extensions you can import the most common currencies in your Bagisto instance.

 ## Installation
-> :warning: This package is not installable via Composer 1.x, please make sure you upgrade to Composer 2+

 ```sh
 composer require bagisto-eu/currencies